 The Lámh Development Office provides information for service providers who may be at quite different stages when it comes to their experience of Lámh.
 Some services may have Lámh Tutors on their staff team, while others may not have much experience of Lámh use at all.

 Different Lámh Courses are available to suit different training needs - here is a range of Lámh courses that have been developed for families and other communication partners.
-Those attending are drawing on experiences of supporting people with communication needs and can use the Lámh signs and skills they have learned immediately following the course.
 Learning to use Lámh is about how to encourage and support the child or adult with communication needs.

 Lámh participates in research and evaluation appropriate to LÁMH training.